Beauty, Form & Function: An Exploration of Symmetry

 Workload: 4-6 hrs/week for Track 1 (5 weeks - Statement of Accomplishment); 7-10 hrs/week for Track 2 (8 weeks - Statement of Accomplishment with Distinction).
-This MOOC is for credit and students who obtain a Verified Certificate and complete Track 2 with an overall mark of more than 60% earn 3 Academic Units (AU) that can be directed towards either an Unrestricted Elective (UE) or General Elective (GE-STS) subject at NTU.
+This MOOC is for credit and students who obtain a Verified Certificate with Distinction and complete Track 2 with an overall mark of more than 60% earn 3 Academic Units (AU) that can be directed towards either an Unrestricted Elective (UE) or General Elective (GE-STS) subject at NTU.
 For Verified Certificate students the usual NTU examination procedure requires student identification through webcam plus keystroke patterning for each assignment submission.
 It is not necessary to be enrolled at NTU to be awarded 3 AU and once received the AU remain valid 3 years.
 Because this is a for-credit course students must join the Signature Track stream within the first 2 week add-drop period (up to 26 January 2015, 2359 hrs) in accordance with NTU rules.

 Tim White is a